 - Cool completely in the fridge.

-We did one batch of these apples and then we did a batch of apples for the kids.
-For the kids apples we dipped them in the caramel then in milk chocolate and then they picked their toppings.
+We did one batch of the apple pie caramel apples, and then we did a batch of apples for the kids.
+For the kids’ homemade caramel apples, we dipped them in the caramel then in milk chocolate and then they picked their toppings.
 Crushed up Oreo’s, mini m&m’s or sprinkles.
 I thought a crushed up candy bar would have been yummy too!
 We let the kids dip the apples in their topping and they had lots of fun doing that.

-These can be made up to one day in advance and then stored in the refrigerator.
+Your homemade caramel apples can be made in advance and then stored in the refrigerator.
 We probably had some in the fridge for a week and they were still perfect.

 I thought these would be fun for thanksgiving, for friends birthdays or for neighbor gifts for Christmas.
 Just wrap them up in a cellophane or a clear gift sack and tie with cute ribbon and it’s done!